Principal Lecturer, Radio, Audio and Podcasting

 Before joining the University in 2003, I worked at the BBC in a variety of roles.
 I was the presenter and producer of a weekly LGBTQ magazine programme at BBC GLR94.9 (1993-2000), as well as producing a 16 part series of oral history programmes about London, The Century Speaks.
 I won a SONY Gold Award (Best Music Documentary) for producing and co-writing You've Got To Hide Away, with Tom Robinson, which explored hidden gay sexuality in popular music.
 Latterly, I was the editor of the BBC London website before moving to BBC Nations and Regions to work on two major projects, A Sense of Place and Voices as a senior producer.

 My academic qualifications include a BA (Hons) in History (University of Cambridge), a PGCert Education (University of Greenwich), a PGCert (Drama) Welsh College of Music and Drama, an MA in Media Management (University of Leeds) and a PhD (University of Westminster).
-I am currently an Ordinand at St Augustine's College of Theology.

 I am a Senior Fellow of the Higher Education Academy.
 I have been an external examiner at Anglia Ruskin University; Goldsmiths, University of London; Bournemouth University; University of Northampton; UAL: London College of Communication; Sunderland University; University of West of England.